 Therefore, when it comes to making new recruits, management teams already have a structured idea of the ideal criteria a candidate should have and areas where they are free to show their talents or capabilities.
 When picking up your formatted CV, which will be in there possession as you want the job role they are offering, it is important to study and understand the important indicators of the industry you have chosen.

 For example if you are an artist, you may want to showcase a portfolio of drawings, exhibitions you have attended or been part of.
 Or as a scientist, the most important element may be the quality of the scientific papers you have published to date and the credibility they have within the industry.
 Make sure to understand what will make you stand out from the first instant!
-As with food, we are very quick to judge a plate or a cv simply by it looks, not by its taste or the qualities that may exists on your well structured CV for jobs.
+As with food, we are quick to judge a plate or a job CV simply by it looks.
+Not by its taste or the qualities that may exist on your well structured CV for jobs.
+When going through a CV library of jobs, this should be one of the most important aspects to focus on.